 While you may want to treat a kick-off meeting like any other meeting, it’s important to give them the extra attention they deserve.
 You’re presenting and planning your entire year!
 It’s crucial to build the proper momentum with your team and you have about one hour to do so.
 If you’re stumped, we have some tips that will add some zest to your kick-off meeting last minute.

-Why not call your kick-off meeting ‘The Road Ahead 2016’, or ‘2016: Preparing for Growth’?
+Why not call your event kick-off ‘The Road Ahead 2016’, or ‘2016: Preparing for Growth’?
 You can still create slides ahead of time with information that’s already been decided for the new year, but giving it a fun name implies that there is room for ideas, changes, and input – which there should be.
 If team members feel like they’re going to be able to have an impact at the meeting, they’re more likely to actively listen and take part, rather than sit back and sip their coffee.

 2. Make it Interactive